marcusjacobson/techblog/content/projects/ai-security-skilling-challenge.md

 ## Usage

 This project serves as both a personal skilling journey and a resource for others interested in AI-infused security solutions.
-The structured weekly approach allows for progressive skill building while creating reusable assets for future customer engagements and team enablement.
+The structured 9-week approach allows for progressive skill building while creating reusable assets for future customer engagements and team enablement.

-Each week builds upon previous learnings while introducing new Microsoft technologies and AI capabilities, culminating in practical customer-ready solutions and toolkits.
+The project is optimized for working professionals with each week designed for 8-12 hours of hands-on learning, making it manageable alongside full-time work commitments.
+Each phase builds methodically on previous knowledge while delivering practical, deployable solutions.

+**Key Learning Outcomes:**

+- **Phase 1**: Master foundational security infrastructure and unified operations
+- **Phase 2**: Implement comprehensive data governance and responsible AI frameworks
+- **Phase 3**: Deploy advanced analytics and secure AI workloads
+- **Phase 4**: Build customer-ready solutions and delivery capabilities

 ## Contributing